Theistic Satanism: Organized Satanism

-The earliest verifiable theistic Satanist group was a small group called the Ophite Cultus Satanas, which was created in Ohio in 1948.
-The Ophite Cultus Satanas was inspired by the ancient Ophite sect of Gnosticism, and the Horned God of Wicca.
+The earliest verifiable theistic Satanist group was a small group called the Our Lady of Endor Coven, which was created in Ohio in 1948.
+Our Lady of Endor Coven was inspired by the ancient Ophite sect of Gnosticism, and the Horned God of Wicca.
 The group was dependent upon its founder and leader, and therefore dissolved after his death in 1975.

 Michael Aquino published a rare 1970 text of a Church of Satan Black Mass, the Missa Solemnis, in his book The Church of Satan, and Anton LaVey included a different Church of Satan Black Mass, the Messe Noire, in his 1972 book The Satanic Rituals.
 LaVey's books on Satanism, which began in the 1960s, were for a long time the few available which advertised themselves as being Satanic, although others detailed the history of witchcraft and Satanism, such as The Black Arts by Richard Cavendish published in 1967 and the classic French work Satanism and Witchcraft, by Jules Michelet.
 Anton LaVey specifically denounced "devil-worshippers" and the idea of praying to Satan.

 Although non-theistic LaVeyan Satanism had been popular since the publication of The Satanic Bible in 1969, theistic Satanism did not start to gain any popularity until the emergence of the Order of Nine Angles in western England, and its publication of The Black Book of Satan in 1984.
 The next theistic Satanist group to be created was the Misanthropic Luciferian Order, which was created in Sweden in 1995.
-The MLO incorporated elements from the Order of Nine Angles, the Illuminates of Thanateros, and Qliphothic Qabalah.
+The MLO incorporated elements from the Order of Nine Angles, the Illuminates of Thanateros, and qlippothic Qabalah.